- In the beginning....

 Indeed, Corporations availing themselves of VO talent services found on the internet today are putting themselves in legal jeopardy and getting ripped off to the tune of millions every year.

-For instance, you’ll see websites claiming that “The world’s most trusted brands use (our) service” displaying the logos of large companies like NBC, ABC, Cisco, etc.
+For instance, you’ll see websites with an air-brushed photo of a model in front of a microphone claiming that they’re “The World’s Source for Voice Over Actors” displaying the logos of large companies like Microsoft, Discovery, Cisco, etc.